-II Implementing and using clustering algorithms
+II Using clustering algorithms

-Implementation and plots Implement the following algorithms: k-means, EM for Gaussian mixtures with full covariances, mean-shift and connected-components.
+Algorithms and plots We consider the following algorithms: k-means, EM for Gaussian mixtures with full covariances, mean-shift and connected-components.
 The figure shows pseudocode for the algorithms.
-For algorithms that take an infinite number of iterations to converge, stop them after maxit iterations (e.g. 100) or once the error function changes by less than a small value tol (e.g. 10^{-3}).
-With toy datasets in 2D, plot the following figures:
+For algorithms that take an infinite number of iterations to converge, we stop them after maxit iterations (e.g. 100) or once the error function changes by less than a small value tol (e.g. 10^{-3}).
+With toy datasets in 2D, we plot the following figures: